Kong/docs.konghq.com/app/_hub/flash/set-dynamic-upstream-host/index.md

 publisher: Flash
 version: 1.0.0

-desc: Constructs the upstream hostname dynamically based on incoming request parameters
+desc: Constructs the upstream hostname dynamically based on the incoming request parameters
 description: |
-  This plugin can be used to dynamically construct upstream hostname with port number based on the key identifier passed in the incoming request.
-If the same upstream API is deployed in different servers/data centres then this plugin can form the hostname of this upstream API dynamically to route it to particular server/data centre without any change in Kong route or service.
+  This plugin can be used to dynamically construct upstream hostname and port number based on the key identifier passed in the incoming request.
+If the same upstream api is deployed in different servers or data centers, then this plugin can form the hostname for the upstream api dynamically to route it to particular server or data center without making any change in Kong route or service.
-  This plugin extracts the key identifier from incoming request and following are the supported parameters -
+  This plugin extracts the key identifier from the incoming request and following are the supported parameters -
   * Header param
   * Query param
   * Path param
-  * Json or form-urlencoded request body
+  * Body param

 support_url: https://github.com/anup-krai/kong-plugin-set-dynamic-target-host/issues